 This seems to be non-deterministic; different runs will output a different set of lines, but there's always something missing.

-#8 Updated by Brandon Schneider over 1 year ago
+#8 Updated by Brandon Schneider about 2 years ago

 Jurgen: Are you able to try the commit https://github.com/iocage/iocage/commit/99ba2a55e6da56a15db2af5a2959dc941b0559b3 and see if it resolves your issue before I merge it into the FreeNAS tree?
 Unless you're on an SDK image, you'll need to comment out line 10 of the Makefile and lines 1-2 of the requirements-dev.txt before the makefile will install for you (assuming you test this on FreeNAS, I'm not sure which machine you test your PR's on)